-This type of system management requires a central control point that receives and employs information from the whole system and provides the desired comfort level at the most effective and efficient operation.
-Until we begin to look at HVAC efficiency as defined in the efficiency types mentioned above to measure how much energy we use to maintain whole-house comfort, we will not see the importance of “whole” HVAC system management.
+This type of system management requires a central control point.
+This control point receives and employs information from the whole system.
+Then it provides the desired comfort level at the most effective and efficient operation.
+When we look at HVAC efficiency as defined in the efficiency types mentioned above, we can measure how much energy we use to maintain whole-house comfort.
+That’s the importance of “whole” HVAC system management.

-A properly designed and installed zoning system is vital in the quest for effective energy management in a residential structure.
-A “Smart” home must not only have a way to control the output capacity of a system to reduce energy consumption at any given time, but it must also have the ability to direct that reduced capacity to the area of the home that is occupied.
+A properly designed and installed zoning system is vital for effective energy management in a residential structure.
+A “Smart” home needs more than just a way to control the output capacity of a system to reduce energy consumption at any given time.
+It must also have the ability to direct that reduced capacity to the area of the home that is occupied.
 Operating equipment at a lower output capacity to decrease energy consumption is a significant savings opportunity, but delivering that reduced capacity through 100% of the duct system creates many effectiveness issues.
 Most of these issues stem from the reduction of the face velocity at the supply outlets.

 Modulating zone dampers to meet lower load requirements is counterproductive in the challenge of maintaining effective register velocity and proper mixing in the room.
 The result is still less air being delivered at the register.
 On a non-variable piece of equipment operating at one set cfm value, zone damper modulation will possibly increase cfm/velocity in zones that are 100% open but will reduce cfm/velocity in zones that are being modulated and receiving less than they were designed for.

 This effect is very well explained in Manual D, page 1-1: